s4fs/sematacc/README.md

 Although Microsoft Windows is [unoficially supported](http://win.meteor.com), we advice to try SematAcc either in a GNU/Linux environment or on Mac OS X.

+The first time you try SematAcc, please issue the following command:

+    meteor rebuild-all

+In order to build the provided dependencies.

 USAGE
 =====
 SematAcc is a regular [Meteor](http://meteor.com) application and it runs as any other Meteor application.
 In order to run SematAcc on a development machine, issue the following command in the root folder of the project:

     meteor

 SematAcc should be ready and accessible at http://127.0.0.1:3000.

 A live version of SematAcc runs on Meteor servers at http://sematacc.meteor.com for demo and testing purposes.
 Although we try to keep the data stored on there, please do not heavily rely on it.

 In order to [deploy](http://docs.meteor.com/#deploying) SematAcc as a private instance on Meteor's free servers, issue the following command:

     meteor deploy your-chosen-name.meteor.com